 For more Virginia water sounds, music, and information, visit us online at virginiawaterradio.org, or call us at (540) 231-5463.
 Virginia Water Radio is produced by the Virginia Water Resources Research Center, part of Virginia Tech’s College of Natural Resources and Environment.
 Thanks to Ben Cosgrove for his version of “Shenandoah” to open and close the show.
 In Blacksburg, I’m Alan Raflo, thanking you for listening, and wishing you health, wisdom, and good water.

 AUDIO NOTES AND ACKNOWLEDGEMENTS

 The water-quality terms were recorded by Virginia Water Radio with several Virginia Tech students in Blacksburg on March 28-29, 2018.
 We thank those participants for contributing to this episode.

 Click here if you’d like to hear the full version (2 min./22 sec.) of the “Shenandoah” arrangement/performance by Ben Cosgrove that opens and closes this episode.
 More information about Mr. Cosgrove is available online at http://www.bencosgrove.com.

 |Algae—such as this population on New River near Whitethorn in Montgomery County, Va., June 15, 2008—are biological indicators of water quality.|

 When present in a water body, polychlorinated biphenyls, or PCBs—such as those leading to a fish-consumption advisory sign along the New River at Whitethorne in Montgomery County, Va., March 7, 2010—are an aspect of chemical water quality.

-Stream flow, woody debris and rocks in the channel and the impacts of streamside vegeation on light and temperature are all physical factors affecting the Roanoke River in this photo from the Blue Ridge Parkway on June 15, 2017.
+Stream flow, woody debris and rocks in the channel, and the impacts of streamside vegetation on light and temperature are all physical factors affecting the Roanoke River in this photo from the Blue Ridge Parkway on June 15, 2017.

 Used for Audio